-Traditionally, REITs have held real estate assets such as office buildings, warehouses, industrial complexes, shopping centers, multi-family residential properties and health care facilities.
-However, because of the tax benefits afforded to REITs, as well as the positive market perception and investor demand for REIT investments, in recent years owners of many other non-traditional forms of real property have looked to operate as REITs.
-The IRS has issued PLRs to REITs approving certain non-traditional real assets as qualifying REIT assets and the income on such assets as qualifying REIT income.
+The traditional types of real estate assets that have been held by REITs include office buildings, warehouses, industrial complexes, shopping centers, multi-family residential properties and health care facilities.
+However, because of the tax benefits afforded to REITs, as well as the positive market perception and investor demand for REIT investments, in recent years companies in other industries that hold significant real property have looked to operate as REITs.
+The IRS has issued PLRs to REITs approving certain non-traditional real estate assets as qualifying REIT assets and the income on such assets as qualifying REIT income.
+The growing use of REIT vehicles by companies operating in non-traditional REIT industry sectors is, however, more properly viewed as a product of changing market demand than a liberalization of current law.
+Review of the authorities cited by the IRS in recently issued PLRs makes clear that the IRS is relying on well established law in determining whether particular assets qualify as real property.

 Summarized below are categories of non-traditional assets that the IRS has recognized as qualifying REIT assets.
-For each category of real estate asset, we have provided one or more PLRs or published rulings that have approved the category of asset, and we have provided examples of REITs holding such non-traditional assets.
-Please note that the rulings cited may not correspond to the specific REIT identified.
+For each category of real estate asset, we have provided one or more PLRs or published rulings that have approved the category of asset as a qualifying REIT asset and have provided examples of REITs holding such non-traditional assets.
+Please note that the rulings cited below may not correspond to the specific REIT or REITs identified.